pantor/inja/README.md

 ### Whitespace Control

 In the default configuration, no whitespace is removed while rendering the file.
 To support a more readable template style, you can configure the environment to control whitespaces before and after a statement automatically.
-While enabling `set_trim` removes the first newline after a statement, `set_lstrip` strips tabs and spaces from the beginning of a line to the start of a block.
+While enabling `set_trim_blocks` removes the first newline after a statement, `set_lstrip_blocks` strips tabs and spaces from the beginning of a line to the start of a block.

 ```c++
 Environment env;